ArveVM/HomeAssistantConfig4/avm_yaml/packages/solutions/hotwater_soc.md

 # prereq:
 - browser mod - for popup-functionality
 - custom:multiple-entity-row - for multiple entities in one row in a card
+- custom:fold-entity-row     - for fold-entity-rows
+- UI minimalist - for templates (on chip),, should be easy to remove/adopt to your own themes

 # template-editor test-code:
 nah,,